 Choosing the right fonts and colors is essential for helping your visitors read and comprehend your content.
 You might publish the most helpful content available on a specific topic, but if your font color is too similar to your background, your visitors may not even bother to read it.

-Your body copy also needs to be clean and large enough to be read without struggle.
+Your body copy also needs to be clean and large enough to be read without a struggle.
 These details all seem minor but can have a major impact on how effective your content marketing strategy is with potential customers.

 Many people are visual learners and need graphics and photos to fully understand new topics and information.
 This means it’s essential to include visuals with all of your content.